openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 Once data is successfully read from L2 memory, the uDMA core asserts a VALID signal along with the data for transmission to the I2C.

 The uDMA I2C writes this data into the TX FIFO and keeps the READY and REQ signals asserted as long as the aforementioned conditions remain valid.
 The uDMA core deasserts the VALID signal in the following clock cycle and reasserts it only when new data is available for transmission.
-Since tha FIFO is initially empty, both READY and REQ signal are asserted at power up.
+Since the FIFO is initially empty, both READY and REQ signal are asserted at power up.

 **Read data into TX DC FIFO from TX FIFO**